Tree Canopy Cover Datasets

 • The NLCD TCC data are the result of more in-depth post-processing of the Science products, including various masking (i.e., water and non-tree agriculture), filtering, minimum-mapping unit (MMU) routines, and a process to reduce interannual noise and return longer duration trends.

-• Produced by USFS as a partner in the Multi-Resolution Land Characteristics Consortium (MRLC)
+• Produced by the Forest Service as a partner in the Multi-Resolution Land Characteristics Consortium (MRLC)

 Primary User Community: